2023 Best Value Allied Health Professions Bachelor's Degree Schools in Missouri

 Full Allied Health Professions at Southeast Missouri State University Report

-In-state tuition fees for undergraduate students at Avila are $22,390 per year.
+In-state tuition fees for undergraduate students at Southwest Baptist University are $26,970 per year.

 Read full report on Allied Health Professions at Southwest Baptist University

-Saint Louis University landed the #9 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-SLU is a large private not-for-profit school located in the large city of Saint Louis.
+Saint Louis University ranked #9 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in Missouri list.
+SLU is a fairly large private not-for-profit school located in the city of Saint Louis.

 SLU undergraduate students pay an average of $50,644 in in-state tuition and fees each year.
 Allied Health majors at SLU take out an average of $22,586 in student loans while working on their Bachelor's Degree.